innocious/BasicApplication/README.md

 4. Start the Docker containers:

-**Ensure you have set values for the Variables in your .env otherwise, docker compose up will not work**
+**Ensure you have set values for the Variables in your .env otherwise, your application will not work**

 Run `docker-compose up`